 - A117.
 Much of the information used in monitoring may be produced by the entity's information system.
 If management assumes that data used for monitoring are accurate without having a basis for that assumption, errors that may exist in the information could potentially lead management to incorrect conclusions from its monitoring activities.
-Accordingly, an understanding of: - the sources of the information related to the entity's monitoring activities; and is required as part of the auditor's understanding of the entity's monitoring activities as a component of internal control.
+Accordingly, an understanding of: - the sources of the information related to the entity's monitoring activities; and - the basis upon which management considers the information to be sufficiently reliable for the purpose is required as part of the auditor's understanding of the entity's monitoring activities as a component of internal control.